mologie/pem2c/README.md

 ### Command-line

-This utility reads the PEM-encoded file from stin, and writes a header file to stdout.
+This utility reads the PEM-encoded file from stdin, and writes a header file to stdout.
 The first argument describes the file type, the second argument the macro name used in the header file:

 `pem2c x509 MY_MACRO_NAME <my-certificate.pem >my-header.h`